The Euclidean-hyperboloidal foliation method. Application to f(R) modified gravity

 In the curved background, there will be several quadratic correction terms.
 The extra $\la t-r\ra \simeq t/s^2$ decay on the Hessian form combined with the first estimate in \eqref{eq1-17-dec-2023} and the $L^2$ estimate \eqref{eq2-17-dec-2023} (particularly, the weight $(s/t)^{-1/4}$) brings us an integrable decay on $s$.

-On this stage, we are ready to apply the argument in \cite[Proposition~12.1 and Lemma~12.4]{PLF-YM-two} for $N-8\leq p\leq N-5$, and \cite[Proposition~10.1 and Proposition~14.1]{PLF-YM-two}.
+We are finally in a position to apply the argument in \cite[Proposition~12.1 and Lemma~12.4]{PLF-YM-two} and \cite[Proposition~10.1 and Proposition~14.1]{PLF-YM-two}.
 Also recall that by \eqref{eq8-17-dec-2023}, the boundary terms appearing in energy estimate only contribute a slow increasing bound, viz., $s^{C_1\theta}$, which is much smaller that $s^{\delta}$.
 Thus it will not prevent us from establish a $s^{\delta}$-increasing energy bound.